corticalstack/corticalstack.github.io/_posts/2021-03-25-thesis-chapter2-lit-review-takeaways - Copy.md

 * Papers indicate additional performance is gained from training and fine-tuning to calibrate models to the target domain.

+* A trend for ensemble approaches e.g., a domain-expert BERT-based model trained on relevant literature and a more traditional lexical-based key term retrieval model such as BM25 are combined.

 * The Moderna (RNA platform) COVID-19 vaccine candidate (NCT04283461) entered phase 1 testing for safety just 69 days after the identification of Sars-CoV-2.

 * By comparison, the first vaccine for Mers-CoV (NCT02670187) and Sars-CoV (NCT00099463) took 22 and 24 months respectively to reach clinical trials.
 In starker contrast, an Ebola vaccine, developed by the Public Health Agency of Canada and sub-licensed to Merck (NCT02344407), took five years to get approved following the 2014 outbreak in West Africa (Beigel et al., 2017, FDA, 2020).